PeterLourens/kiwipiano/README.md

   ![Header logged in](media/readme-pics/header2.png)

 * The site's navigation tabs are changed to ```Home, Book Now, Admin, Account, Logout``` when admin is logged in.
+The admin tab is a dorpdown link.
   ![Admin logged in](media/readme-pics/admin.png)

 [Back to top](#kiwi-piano-studio)

 * ## Register Page

   The register page contains a user registration form that asks user to fill in the user name, email address and password.
 The user data is saved in the database.
-User gets a confirmation after registering an account.

   * Register form

     ![Register page](media/readme-pics/register_page.png)

-  * User is logged in automatically after registration.
+  * User is logged in automatically after completing the registration.

     ![Register confirmation page](media/readme-pics/register_sucess.png)